b4winckler/lxbread/README.md

 Description
 -----------

-This tool is used to extract the parameter data from LXB files in ASCII format.
+This tool is used to extract the parameter data from LXB files.
 LXB is the format used by Luminex bead arrays and is based on the FCS v3.0 standard, see `docs/flow-cytometry-v3_0-standard.txt`.

 Installation and usage
 ----------------------